 But, before breakout into belligerent song and dance and kicking the nearest inanimate object in your vicinity, take a breath.
 Gladly, you do have options when it comes to squaring a board, and if you have a cabinet table saw, you have a surefire way to square your boards.

 So let’s get to the exact step-by-step process for using a table saw to effectively square a board.

 What You’ll Need to Square a Piece of Lumber

 Obviously, you’re going to need a table saw for squaring a board like a woodworking pro.
 But, apart from the table saw itself, there are a few more things you’ll need if you want sublime straight edges.

-For safety you should also make sure you have:
+For safety, you should also make sure you have the following:

 How Do You Square a Piece of Lumber?

 Simply put, a board is square if all four corners are at a 90° angle.
 If the corners are 90°, then the edges will run perfectly straight.